 Pregnancy and childbirth put your skin under strain, so it’s a time when it needs extra special care.
 However, there is a substantial gap in the market when it comes to prenatal and postpartum skin care.
 Currently, 61% of mothers with children aged between 0–4 years old agree that there should be more mother-and-baby personal care ranges (Lightspeed/Mintel).

-Therefore, the maternal cosmetic category presents a substantial opportunity for the industry, with plenty of space for innovation.
+Therefore, the maternal cosmetic category, including postpartum skin care products, presents a substantial opportunity for the industry, with plenty of space for innovation.
 Not only is the celebration of pregnancy a growing industry – for instance baby showers and babymoons – mothers are becoming more conscious of the products they use during and after pregnancy.
-By providing moms and moms-to-be with a range of nourishing, restorative, and time-saving products, beauty manufacturers can expand a lucrative market.
+By providing moms and moms-to-be with a range of nourishing, restorative, and time-saving products, beauty manufacturers can expand a lucrative market in the prenatal and postpartum skin care products.
 Here, we discuss how.

-Pregnancy is a challenging time for the skin – and although some women will experience the ‘pregnancy glow’ of clearer more radiant skin, they may have issues elsewhere.
+Pregnancy is a challenging time for the skin – and although some women will experience the ‘pregnancy glow’ (clearer, more radiant skin), they may have issues elsewhere.
 For instance, hormonal changes can affect:

 Trends towards mother-and-baby pampering products